Terms and Conditions

 Keeping your contact details current with Australian College will ensure that your award and course materials arrive safely via email or post.
 Please notify Australian College at your earliest possible convenience, any changes to your name, address, phone number and email.

 Where a name change has occurred official documentation must be provided to Australian College in order for our student records to be modified.

 Your feedback is important to us.
 Regardless of whether your feedback is positive or negative we want to hear about it.
 So please let us know if you have something to contribute.

-All AC courses have specific maximum completion times (Please refer to our website for individual course durations and/or for details of time allocated to complete your course and to graduate).
+All Australian College courses have specific maximum completion times (Please refer to our website for individual course durations and/or for details of time allocated to complete your course and to graduate).
 This time period includes any workplace training and assessments/work-placement, exams online or any other assessment items.
-All students will be issued with completion dates for their course or modules to ensure they meet the time frame above.
-AC reserves the right to change course materials, change/modify assessment items, change course duration, and/or to cancel courses if necessary.
+All students will be issued with completion dates for their course or modules, to ensure they meet the time frame above.
+Australian College reserves the right to change course materials, change/modify assessment items, change course duration, and/or to cancel courses if necessary.
 In the event of a course or module being cancelled every effort will be made to avoid inconvenience by transitioning students to other courses or modules.
 Australian College reserves the right to withdraw any student that does not maintain consistent and active course progression (one unit per month).
 Upon enrolment students are confirming they have read the course information, course brochure, terms and conditions, therefore the student is aware of the requirements and structure of the course.
-Ticking all 3 boxes prior to submitting an enrolment form confirms and verifies that the Student has a full understanding of all terms & conditions, fees & charges and knowingly and willingly accepts all terms.
+Ticking all 3 boxes prior to submitting an enrolment form confirms and verifies that the student has a full understanding of all terms & conditions, fees & charges and knowingly and willingly accepts all terms.

-Recognition of Prior Learning (RPL) / Credit Transfer Policy
+Recognition of Prior Learning (RPL)/Credit Transfer Policy

 Grievance and Student Complaint Policy